mperk/codility/README.md

-# codility
+# codility solutions

-The repo has Codility Lessons's solutions
+The repo has Codility Lessons's solutions with Javascript

 You can see all lessons: